 The user-written data in a Recording Unit as read in Read channel 1 shall not contain any byte errors that cannot be corrected by the error correction defined in 13.3.
-To relieve this requirement, a defect management system can be used, which autonomously replaces unreliable Recording Units (see clause 3).
+To relieve this requirement, a defect management system can be used, which autonomously replaces unreliable Recording Units (see Annex N).

-Annex A
+Annex A (normative)